 After the paint dries, apply polish if you prefer to do so.

-How To Update Hickory Cupboards
+How To Update Hickory Wood Cabinets

 A classic white paint can turn your rustic design into a modern minimalist ensemble.
-With stains though, you can go for something in between like a gray stain to change the natural color of the wood while retaining the stunning grain patterns that this wood is famous for.
+With stains, though, you can go for something in between, like a gray stain, to change the natural color of the wood while retaining the stunning grain patterns that this wood is famous for.

 What Countertop Would Look Good With Hickory